marius10p/suite2p-for-neurofinder/README.md

+# Sourcery

+Source-ry is the new clustering algorithm used in Suite2p.
+It has several new features and an overall increase in accuracy.
+The algorithm will be described in an upcoming update to the [paper](http://biorxiv.org/content/early/2016/06/30/061507).

+Donuts was used for series 00 and 03 (see below).

 # Suite2p-Donuts

 This neurofinder submission uses "Donuts" for series 00 and 03 (which, I believe, have been labelled based on anatomical factors only), and "Suite2p" for everything else.
 See the github pages and publications for the algorithms below.